viethien/PI-Web-API-Indexed-Search-White-Paper/readme.md

 ##Getting Started
 You will need a development PI System, and a working instance of the PI Web API server with the indexed search features added.

+##White Paper
+The [white paper](https://pisquare.osisoft.com/docs/DOC-1991) is available on [PISquare](https://pisquare.osisoft.com) for download.
+Please post a comment in case you have any doubts.

 ##Licensing
 Copyright 2015 OSIsoft, LLC.